-Emmy predictions: Amid newcomers, will Game of Thrones slay again?
+Emmy Predictions: Amid newcomers, will Game of Thrones slay again?

-In the Way Too Much TV Era, it truly is an honor just to be nominated.
+In the Way Too Much TV Era, it truly is an honour just to be nominated.

 Imagine that you’re working on a television series, one of the many actors, writers and others who give daily thanks for the rise of cable and streaming that has led to gazillions — at least — of shows and growing employment opportunities.
 Then, besides the possibility of at least your mom spotting you in the vast video sea, you learn that your peers watched and, hallelujah, decreed you Emmy worthy.